rmace001/Final-Project-Search-Engine/README.md

 # Finalproject-LightSABR
 finalproject-lightsabr created by GitHub Classroom

-Please checkout our Trello board for a comprehensive history of our team collaboration: https://trello.com/b/lz8MPUvc/cs172-final
+Apart from Github Insights, please checkout our Trello board for a comprehensive history of our team collaboration: https://trello.com/b/lz8MPUvc/cs172-final

 # Team Members